rmngp/apidocs/source/index.md

 }
 ```

-There is two part in the reasult :

-1. Hits

-This is where you can find the number of result, and the list of the result

-2. Facets

-This is where you can find the facets associated to the research you did

 ##  Multi-criteria research

 The full text research is good but sometime you want something more precise when you do a research in an API :  it's possible.

 For exemple, you want to search "la joconde" but you only want to have result that are drawed :  you can pass

  `"joconde AND techniques=dessin" `